There are so many different lab tests in pregnancy that sometimes it’s hard to keep up.

-#1: What is a glucose test during pregnancy?
+#1.
+What is a glucose test during pregnancy?

-If the result of HbA1C comes back as high, it indicates you’re at risk of developing GDM or another type of diabetes during pregnancy.
+If the result of the A1C test comes back as high, it indicates you’re at risk of developing GDM or another type of diabetes during pregnancy.

 The GCT is becoming a standard antenatal test for all pregnancies.
 If it’s positive, you’ll be asked to follow up with a GTT to diagnose GDM.

-#2: What is gestational diabetes mellitus?
+#2.
+What is gestational diabetes mellitus?

 Gestational diabetes mellitus, commonly referred to as GDM, occurs only during pregnancy when hormones prevent your pancreas from releasing sufficient insulin.

 Usually women with GDM have healthy pregnancies and babies.

 - Premature birth